These post-operative instructions are provided for our patient’s convenience.

 It usually takes the pathology department 3 working days to complete the evaluation of a breast biopsy.
 For this reason, we ask you to call our office at (512) 467-7151 to set up an appointment 3 – 5 working days following your surgery.
 That way, we should be able to give the pathology department the time they need to give us a full report on your biopsy which we will in turn give to you at your follow up visit.

 6. Pain Control

-Please use the prescription pain medication given to you at the time of surgery.
+Please use the prescription for pain medication given to you at the time of discharge.
 Be sure to take narcotic pain medication with food so as not to upset your stomach.
 Should you experience nausea during the post-operative period, this is usually related to the pain medication and can be treated by stopping the pain medication.
 You can gradually taper this over to plain Tylenol.
 If you have had no past problems with ulcer disease or gastrointestinal bleeding or allergies to aspirin, you can use Ibuprofen.

 8. Special Attention